BlockchainCommons/SmartCustodyBook/README.md

 * [v1.01](https://bit.ly/SmartCustodyBookV101) of the **SmartCustody Book** as a PDF
 * [Manuscript Pages](manuscript) for PDF generation for the **SmartCustody Book**
+* [TODO] featuring a Table of Contents for v2.0 of the #SmartCustody book; support us to help make it happen

 ## Status - First Release 2019-09-16